 Facilities Services is responsible for the management of all utilities - electric, natural gas, steam, and water - for the Frost, Medical Center, and Downtown campuses.

 Spring 2014 saw Facilities Services' Strategic Action Team, Energy and Utilities Strategies, finalize reduction goals for energy and water consumption on campus.
 To meet these goals, Facilities Services is actively implementing sustainable energy and water practices.
 For more information about what Facilities Services is doing and what you can do to help, click on the following links:

 The graph above shows the average decrease required each year to achieve the University's goal, shown by the line, compared to the actual consumption for each year, represented by the power lines.

-Energy Projects: Below are a few of the energy project that have been implemented
+Energy Projects: Below are a few of the energy projects that have been implemented

 - Building Sub-Metering: Many of SLU's buildings are clustered onto one electric meter.
-Sub-metering is being investigated for those buildings to be able to collect individual energy consumption numbers for tracking and analysis.
+Sub-metering has been installed on many buildings to collect individual energy consumption numbers for tracking and analysis.

 - Occupancy Sensors & Vending Misers